qala-io/java-course/docs/programme/rest-of-steps.md

 On the first meeting we cover all the technologies - their purpose and general overview.

-Homework - Maven:

-* Read about dependencies, transitive dependencies
-* Read about Super POM, Effective POM
-* Should be able to run diagnostics (mvn dependency:tree, mvn help:effective-pom)
 * Build war file with Maven

 Homework - Web: